Amourousity/Ultimatum/ReadMe.md

 -|-|-
-Exit| |Closes the current Roblox window/proccess Rejoin| |Rejoins the current Roblox server you're in, or joins a different server if not possible Magic8Ball| |Notifies the Magic 8 Ball's response to your yes-or-no question CopyJoinScript| |Copies JavaScript to your clipboard used to join the same server CloseRobloxMessage| |Closes any [messages/errors](https://roblox.fandom.com/wiki/Error) displayed by Roblox
+Exit| |Closes the current Roblox window/proccess Rejoin| |Rejoins the current Roblox server you're in, or joins a different server if not possible ServerHop| |Joins a random server that you weren't previously in Magic8Ball| |Notifies the Magic 8 Ball's response to your yes-or-no question CopyJoinScript| |Copies JavaScript to your clipboard used to join the same server CloseRobloxMessage| |Closes any [messages/errors](https://roblox.fandom.com/wiki/Error) displayed by Roblox